Geometric embeddings of spaces of persistence diagrams with explicit distortions: Introduction

 \section{Introduction}

-Persistent homology \cite{Edels} is one of the cornerstones of modern topology and the primal tool of topological data analysis (TDA).
-It is a construction where the vast theoretical background (such as Stability Theorems) and practical applications in the context of data science exhibit significant interplay to a mutual benefit.
-One of the major constrictions to an even more widespread application of TDA is the fact that the persistence diagrams - the natural outputs of persistent homology computations - are not subsets of the Hilbert space.
-This is problematic since the approaches of statistic and general data analysis typically require the structure of a finite dimensional vector space or a Hilbert space in order to apply the corresponding standard tools \cite{Mil, Turner1}.
-As a result, there have been dozens of approaches (including \cite{Adams, Carlsson, Fasy, Bubenik, Carr, Carr1, Kali, Rein}) to map the various variants of the space of persistence diagrams into a Hilbert space or a finite-dimensional Euclidean space.
+Persistent homology \cite{Edels} is one of the cornerstones of modern applied topology and an increasingly popular technique of topological data analysis (TDA).
+It is a construction where the well established theoretical background (such as stability theorems) and practical applications in the context of data science exhibit significant interplay to a mutual benefit.
+One of the major detractions to an even more widespread application of TDA is the fact that the persistence diagrams\textemdash the natural outputs of persistent homology computations\textemdash are not subsets of Hilbert space.
+This is problematic since the statistical techniques and general data analysis typically require the structure of a finite dimensional vector space or a Hilbert space in order to apply the corresponding standard tools \cite{Mil, Turner1}.
+As a result, there have been multiple approaches (including \cite{Adams, Carlsson, Fasy, Bubenik, Carr, Carr1, Kali, Rein}) to map the various variants of the space of persistence diagrams into a Hilbert space or a finite-dimensional Euclidean space.
 For a review of some of these approaches and comparative studies see \cite{Perea} and \cite{Nanda}.

-These approaches are typically Lipschitz maps from a corresponding space of persistence diagrams to the Hilbert or Euclidean space, a property which is referred to as ``stability'' by some of the papers.
+These approaches are typically Lipschitz maps from a corresponding space of persistence diagrams to a Hilbert space or Euclidean space, a property which is referred to as ``stability'' by some of the papers.
 In particular, if $f$ is such a map, then

 where $d$ is the standard Euclidean or $\ell_2$ distance, $L>0$, and $\db$ is the bottleneck distance between persistence diagrams $A$ and $B$.
 This is a highly desirable property and implies that the pairwise distances do not increase beyond factor $L$ with application of such $f$.
-On the other hand, while many of these approaches construct an injective map $f$, there is a notable absence (except for a certain setting in the $1$-Wasserstein distance \cite{Carr1}) of the quantified \textbf{distortion}, i.e., a map $\psi$ implying
+On the other hand, while many of these approaches construct an injective map $f$, there is a notable absence (except for a certain implicit setting in the $1$-Wasserstein distance \cite{Carr1}) of the quantified \textbf{distortion}, i.e., a map $\psi$ implying